Quick-jump to Topic category

 An introduction to emerging market investment in Eastern Europe

 It has been 32 years since the transition began in post-communist countries.
-This peaceful uprising led by Poland in 1989, ended after two years when Mikhail Gorbachev acknowledged the unification of West and East Germany.
 Despite this transformation, however, there’s still a large discrepancy between Eastern and Western Europe.
 This is especially apparent in the investment sector, where investors are either hesitant to get involved or are entirely unaware of the exciting opportunities that exist within the Eastern European market.

 A process for understanding the value of possessions beyond just numbers